 Rebeca Burciaga is an Associate Professor in the Department of Educational Leadership in the Connie L. Lurie College of Education and in Chicana and Chicano Studies in the College of Social Sciences.
 Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically with respect to Latina/o communities.
 Her research in schools and communities spans over 20 years and includes mixed-methods research on pathways from preschool to the professoriate, the experiences of students who leave high school before graduation, and the ways in which geographic regions structure inequalities.
 She specializes in the study of qualitative research methodologies including testimonio and ethnography.
 Her current research and teaching is focused on cultivating asset-based mindsets in teachers and administrators that work with youth of color.
 Dr. Burciaga has an undergraduate degree from the University of California at Santa Cruz, a master's degree from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of California at Los Angeles.
 Her research has been supported and recognized by the Spencer Foundation, the Ford Foundation, the National Institute of Health, and the American Association of University Women.
 Her most recent scholarship can be found in Educational Administration Quarterly, Equity & Excellence in Education, Race, Ethnicity and Education, Multicultural Perspectives, and the Association of Mexican American Educators Journal.

 Paul Cascella is a professor with the Department of Communicative Disorders & Sciences and the former Interim Dean of the Lurie College of Education.
 Prior to that, he was the Associate Dean and Chair/Professor of Communicative Disorders and Sciences.
 Dr. Cascella is deeply committed to public education, and especially advocates for first-generation students, college students with disabilities, and student research opportunities.
 He has tangible experience building cross-disciplinary collaborative community-campus partnerships, novel pedagogies, and diversity-focused initiatives.
-He is a vigorous sponsor of shared governance and joint decision-making.
+He is also a vigorous sponsor of shared governance and joint decision-making.
 Prior to coming to San José State University, Dr. Cascella was Professor and Chairperson of the Department of Speech-Language Pathology and Audiology at Hunter College, City University of New York (CUNY) with joint appointments at the CUNY Graduate Center (Ph.D. and Au.D. programs).
 Before that, he was a Professor at Southern Connecticut State University.